Web Application Programmer

 - Responsible for WAI/508 conformance and for providing interface and user experience consistency across applications.

-- Object Oriented Programming experience using at least one of the
+- Object Oriented Programming experience using Java.

 - Capable of reading and implementing an API.